adubkov/ecsdeploy/README.md

 # ECSDeploy

-When you using ecsdeploy you have to me in current configs directory:
+When you using ecsdeploy you have to be in current configs directory:
 ```
 $ tree ~/ecsdeploy
 .